Social entrepreneurship: International presence

-Organizations such as the Skoll Foundation, the Omidyar Network, the Schwab Foundation for Social Entrepreneurship, New Profit Inc., National Social Entrepreneurship Forum, and the Global Social Benefit Institute among others, promote and providing resources to advance the initiatives of social entrepreneurs.
-The North American organizations tend to have a strongly individualistic stance focused on a handful of exceptional leaders.
+Organizations such as the Skoll Foundation, the Omidyar Network, the Schwab Foundation for Social Entrepreneurship, New Profit Inc., National Social Entrepreneurship Forum, and the Global Social Benefit Institute among others, promote and provide resources to advance the initiatives of social entrepreneurs.
+The North American organizations tend to have an individualistic stance focused on a handful of leaders.
 For example, The Skoll Foundation, created by eBay's first president, Jeff Skoll, makes capacity-building "mezzanine level" grants to social entrepreneurial organizations that already have reached a certain level of effectiveness.

-Acumen is a global force of social entrepreneurs, investors, philanthropists, and social innovators working together to break the cycle of poverty.
+Acumen is a global group of social entrepreneurs, investors, philanthropists, and social innovators working together to break the cycle of poverty.
 Since 2001, Acumen have invested in and scaled enterprises in some of the hardest to reach communities in Africa, Pakistan, India and Colombia, impacting hundreds of millions of lives.
 The Acumen Founders Hub is a free global platform for social entrepreneurs who are looking for support with starting or growing a social enterprise with content organized around How To style questions.

 Role of technology

 The Internet, social networking websites and social media have been pivotal resources for the success and collaboration of many social entrepreneurs.
 In the 2000s, the Internet has become especially useful in disseminating information to a wide range of like-minded supporters in short amounts of time, even if these individuals are geographically dispersed.
 In addition, the Internet allows for the pooling of design resources using open source principles.
 Using wiki models or crowdsourcing approaches, for example, a social entrepreneur organization can get hundreds of people from across a country (or from multiple countries) to collaborate on joint online projects (e.g., developing a business plan or a marketing strategy for a social entrepreneurship venture).

 These websites help social entrepreneurs to disseminate their ideas to broader audiences, help with the formation and maintenance of networks of like-minded people and help to link up potential investors, donors or volunteers with the organization.
 This enables social entrepreneurs to achieve their goals with little or no start-up capital and little or no "brick and mortar" facilities (e.g., rented office space).
 For example, the rise of open-source appropriate technology as a sustainable development paradigm enables people all over the world to collaborate on solving local problems, just as open source software development leverages collaboration from software experts from around the world.
 The COVID-19 pandemic and the need to physically distance has further increased the significance of technologies for social ventures.